wordbit/wordbit/content/posts/2021-06-30-how-are-you-still-alive.markdown

 There were some other scattered improvements to Photos, Maps, Weather, iCloud, and Safari, but the overall productivity-at-home theme was clearly the focus this year.

-......but we are moving out of the pandemic which is why it felt a bit stale ....not technically innovative so 6S could handle it ....having said that many features not available
+However, we are now starting to exit the pandemic.
+Work-at-home tools that would have been welcome a year ago now seem stale and passé.
+It's no wonder that impatient pundits and Apple fans felt somewhat deflated at WWDC this year - unfortunately, the sum of 2020's distracted efforts were never going to blow minds.

+The logical answer, then, to the question of how the 6S made the cut this year is that iOS 15 wasn't technically innovative enough to require beefier hardware specs.
+Such a weak update should have no problem running on a six-year old phone, right?

+And yet, this answer doesn't encapsulate the full story.

+A closer look at the new features on iOS 15 reveals that many of them are actually [not supported](https://www.iphoneincanada.ca/news/new-ios-15-features-require-iphone-xs-above/) on the 6S.
+In particular, any feature that offloads processing power from the cloud onto the device itself simply won't work on older hardware.
+For example, machine-learning features such as Live Text, offline Siri support, and AR walking directions all require an iPhone XS or newer (although, I am puzzled as to why even an iPhone X can't handle weather animations).

+Another odd development is that Apple will allow users to [stay on iOS 14](https://9to5mac.com/2021/06/07/apple-will-let-users-stay-on-ios-14-and-receive-security-updates-even-after-ios-15-is-released/) after iOS 15 is released and continue to receive security updates.
+Coupled with a crippled iOS 15 and continuing support for iOS 14, Apple's software strategy here is somewhat baffling.

+Perhaps Apple really took offense to the "planned obsolescence" narrative that was floating around a few years ago and is making real efforts to extend the life of their products.

-I would like to say that the 6S is still alive only because Apple is committed to making high-quality hardware that lasts a long time, or that they are concerned about all the e-waste generated with rapid phone upgrade cycles.
-And I believe that is partly true.
+It seems trite to say that the 6S is still alive because Apple is committed to making high-quality hardware that lasts a long time, or that they are concerned about all the e-waste generated with rapid phone upgrade cycles.
+But perhaps it is partly true.

-The true
+The other half of the truth is that 2020 was a write-off for everyone - including Apple.
+Away from the intense workaholic energy of Apple Park, engineers had work-life balance thrust upon them whether they wanted it or not.
+So, Apple can certainly be forgiven for squeezing out some iterative software updates this year instead of cooking up a major paradigm shift.

+...............hardware is looking like more of an "S" year too

+When looking forward to 2022 and beyond

 * Save for later? - Yet, as iPhone 13 rumours started popping up, I wished it weren't so.
 The iPhone 13 (or 12S most likely, but I'll call it 13 for now), is shaping up to be more of an iterative update than a complete overhaul.
 That's fine - I'm not complaining, but